auRose94/nim-bgfx/README.md

 ## Notes:
   1. This needs to be beta tested, but is known to work(examples included).
-  2. This package is missing some convenience methods and objects that might be found in other libs.
-  3. All types and functions are available but are mapped to match the C and C++ equivalents and should work.
-  4. Constants and preprocessor functions from C have been ported but should work as expected (see **bgfx/constants.nim**)
-  5. Should work on all platforms provided that the **.dll**, **.so**, or **.dylib** is available with your program
+  2. This package has all of the C functions, macros, and types
+  3. Compiles bgfx right out of the box (provided it is supported).
-  6. Because the bgfx library was programmed with specific types in mind **(i.e. uint8/16/32/64_t and float)**;
-    * You have to be incredibly specific because of nims type system (**42'u16**, **100'i32**, **1.0'f32**)
+  4. Because the bgfx library was programmed with specific types in mind **(i.e. uint8/16/32/64_t and float)**.
+You have to be incredibly specific because of nims type system (**42'u16**, **100'i32**, **1.0'f32**)
-    * The C++ style methods and functions help with this.
-  7. There might be a incompatibility with nims garbage collection system.
-  8. This package does include nim examples.
+  5. This package does include nim examples.
-  9. This package has the same license as bgfx... for your information.
+  6. This package has the same license as bgfx... for your information.
-  10. You are free to send improvements but you should;
+  7. You are free to send improvements but you should;
     * Make sure it matches how things operate on the C++ or C of the library.
     * Make sure that the code is readable.
-    * Note that there is no need to include documentation.
-(Unless necessary)
+    * Documentation is optional, but would be nice.
-    * Make sure it works on the latest stable version of nim.
+    * Make sure it works on the latest version of nim.
-  11. Only [nimrod-glfw](https://github.com/Halsys/nimrod-glfw) is known to hook up correctly with this because it is the only one supplying platform functions.
+  8. Currently two window managing libraries work with this package [nimrod-glfw](https://github.com/rafaelvasco/nimrod-glfw) and [sdl2_nim](https://github.com/Vladar4/sdl2_nim) (with varying results).
+  9. Compiling bgfx has been so far tested on Linux... untested on other platforms.